sankichi92/gportal-python/README.md

 import gportal
 import os

-# Get the dictionary of the G-Portal dataset, which corresponds to the spacecraft / sensor search tree of Web UI.
+# Get the dictionary of the G-Portal dataset.
+# The structure corresponds to the "spacecraft/sensor" search tree of the Web UI.
 datasets = gportal.datasets()

 # Build a search query.